H4rmey/Rust-OpenCL-Tutorial/README.md

 # Rust-OpenCL-Tutorial

 # Introduction:
 Welcome to this OpenCL guide for the programming language Rust.
 My name is Harm Meyer I’m a third year technical informatics student at Avans Hogeschool in 's Hertogenbosch.
-I want to show you how you can use OpenCL in rust.
+I want to show you how you can use OpenCL in Rust.
 This guide was written because of the lack of guides online that help with programming.
 Because of that this guide will mostly be a programming guide, not a guide that goes in depth on the inner workings of OpenCL.

 In this git page you will find 5 pieces of example code.
 We are going to use these to learn about OpenCL, please open the code corresponding to the tutorial you are currently at. please note that these tutorials will be written in Rust, but can also be used in any other programming language that supports OpenCL.
 This is because most implementations of OpenCL follow the same steps.
-Furthermore, for this tutorial basic knowledge of the rust programming language is expected.
-The niveau I expect you to be on is where you know what cargo is, what a cargo.toml is and how basic rust syntax works.
+Furthermore, for this tutorial basic knowledge of the Rust programming language is expected.
+The niveau I expect you to be on is where you know what cargo is, what a cargo. toml is and how basic Rust syntax works.
 Sometimes I will explain things that might be new to you.

 Finally it is expected that you know how OpenCL works.
 The only thing this tutorial will do is describe the code needed to use it.
 Some of the terms I expect you to know are: Kernel, Work sizes and global-, local-, and private memory.
-If you do not know about this I highly recommend the videos of David Gohara: [Youtube Playlist Link](https://www.youtube.com/watch?v=QA483lIvL-4&list=PLTfYiv7-a3l7mYEdjk35wfY-KQj5yVXO2)
+If you do not know about this I highly recommend the videos of David Gohara: [YouTube Playlist Link](https://www.youtube.com/watch?v=QA483lIvL-4&list=PLTfYiv7-a3l7mYEdjk35wfY-KQj5yVXO2)

+At the end of this ReadMe you can find my planning and preparations.

 ----------------------------------------------------------------------------------------------------
 # Tutorial 1 - Basics